 Milestones and deliverables should be proposed by the applicant based on its understanding of the project and the steps necessary to complete the project.
+The goals and objectives, milestones and deliverables in the proposal should focus on quantifiable outcomes.
 The final schedule of milestones and deliverables will be negotiated between the Commission and the prospective grantee.